-High levels of cytokines related to T cell-dependent responses have been reported in sera of patients infected with the severe form of COVID-19, such as IL-2 and soluble CD25 (IL-2 receptor α chain) [10, 11].
-These cytokines point to a hyperactive state of T-cell responses in these individuals.
-Although the pathogenetic mechanisms remain largely unknown, these findings point to a possible role of T cells in the pathogenesis of severe SARS-CoV-2.
-Our data corroborate this line of evidence showing increased levels of T cell-associated cytokines, including IFN- γ , IL-2, IL-6, IL-7, IL-10, IL-13, and IL-17, in sera from patients with severe COVID-19 compared to healthy controls (Figure 1).
+High levels of cytokines related to T cell-dependent responses have been reported in sera of patients infected with the severe form of COVID-19, such as IL-2 and soluble CD25 (IL-2 receptor α chain) (10,11).
+These cytokines point to a hyperactive state of T responses in these individuals.
+Although the pathogenetic mechanisms remain largely unknown, these findings point to a possible role of T-cells in the pathogenesis of severe SARS-CoV-2.
+Our data corroborate this line of evidence showing increased levels of T cell-associated cytokines, including IFN- γ , IL-2, IL-6, IL-7, IL-10, IL-13 and IL-17 in sera from severe COVID-19 patients as compared to healthy controls (Figure 1).

-Viral infections can be associated to hyperactivation events preceding the development of T-cell exhaustion.
-A significant number of nonspecific T lymphocytes can be activated by cytokine-dependent manner mechanisms, a phenomenon referred to as bystander activation.
+Viral infections can be associated to hyperactivation events preceding the development of T cell exhaustion.
+A significant number of non-specific T lymphocytes can be activated by cytokine-dependent manner mechanisms, a phenomenon referred to as bystander activation.
 These cells can nevertheless impact the course of the immune response to the infection, not only participating in protective immunity, by secreting cytokines, but also due to their potential roles in responses related to the immunopathology of the disease.
-To identify whether there

-Figure 1.
-Increased serum interleukin (IL) levels in severe acute respiratory syndrome coronavirus 2 acutely infected severe patients.
-Scatter plots show individual values for each coronavirus disease 2019 (COVID-19) severe patient (n = 15) and healthy individual (n = 15).
-Serum interleukins (IL-2, IL-6, IL-10, IL-13, and IL-17) were analyzed using the multiplex biometric immunoassay containing fluorescent microspheres conjugated with target-specific monoclonal antibodies, according to the manufacturer's instructions, and the fluorescence levels were detected on the Luminex 200 system.
-For the detection of interferon gamma (IFN- γ) and tumor necrosis factor alpha (TNF- α), we used Sandwich-ELISA kit, and an optical density is a role for T cells in the quantitative and qualitative contribution of the cytokine storm profile characteristic of severe forms of infection in COVID-19 patients, we stimulated PBMCs from acutely infected symptomatic patients with PHA-L, the lectin extract from the red kidney bean, consisting of only L-type subunits (isolectin L4).
-The subunits L (leukocyte reactive) have a high affinity for lymphocyte surface receptors and are appropriate for high-efficiency induction and functional analysis of human T-lymphocyte responses [13].
-Pananalysis of the cytokine and chemokine profile of PBMCs after mitogen stimulation indicates that severely infected patients significantly produce more cytokines than healthy controls, as ascertained by the levels of IL-2, IL-7, IL-9, IL-10, IL-13, IL-15, IL-17a, IFN- γ , and TNF- α (Figure 2).
-Corroborating these findings, a broad and nonpolarized profile in the expression of interleukins was also seen through T-cell receptor (TCR)-dependent activation with anti-CD3/CD28 in samples derived from COVID-19 patients (Figure 3).
-Moreover, the mitogenic activation of PBMCs indicated a more pronounced profile in the expression of chemokines and leukocyte colony-stimulating factor in severe infected patients, including MIP-1a, MCP-1, eotaxin, RANTES, GM-CSF and G-CSF (Figure 4).
+To identify whether there is a role for T cells in the quantitative and qualitative contribution of the cytokine storm profile characteristic of severe forms of infection in COVID-19 patients, we stimulated PBMCs from acutely-infected symptomatic patients with phytohemagglutinin-L (PHA-L), the lectin extract from the red kidney bean, consisting of only L-type subunits (isolectin L4).
+The subunits L (leukocyte reactive) have a high affinity for lymphocyte surface receptors and are appropriate for high-efficiency induction and functional analysis of human T-lymphocyte responses (13).
+Pananalysis of the cytokine and chemokine profile of PBMCs after mitogen stimulation indicates that severely infected patients significantly produce more cytokines than healthy controls, as ascertained by the levels of IL-2, IL-7, IL-9, IL-10, IL-13, IL-15, IL-17α, IFN-γ, TNF-α (Figure 2).
+Corroborating these findings, a broad and non-polarized profile in the expression of interleukins was also seen through TCRdependent activation with anti-CD3/CD28 in samples derived from COVID-19 patients (Figure 3).
+Moreover, the mitogenic activation of PBMCs indicated a more pronounced profile in the expression of chemokines and leukocyte colony-stimulating factor in severe infected patients, including MIP-1 α , MCP-1, Eotaxin, RANTES, GM-CSF and G-CSF (Figure 4).

-This mitogenic driven T-cell activation reveals a nonpolarized profile of differentiation, suggesting a possible bystander TCRindependent activation event, possibly due to the action of cytokines produced during the infection.
-As compared to healthy individuals, we further showed that mitogen-activated T cells from patients with severe COVID-19 infection secrete more VEGF, an angiogenesis stimulator present in hypoxia conditions, being responsible for the suppression of immunity by inhibiting the maturation of dendritic cells, induction of regulatory T lymphocytes, and myeloid-derived suppressor cells (Figure 5A).
-Our results indicate that such an enhanced VEGF production is present in heterologous antigenic responses of antigens not associated with infection, given that T-cell responses in peripheral blood mononuclear cells obtained from symptomatic patients in the acute phase of COVID-19 secrete high levels of this cytokine upon stimulation with soluble antigen PPD tuberculin (Figure 5B).
-Also of note, we found that VEGF was present at significantly increased levels in sera from patients with SARS-CoV-2 infection compared to healthy controls (Figure 5C).
+This mitogenic driven T-cell activation reveals a non-polarized profile of differentiation, suggesting a possible bystander TCR-independent activation event, possibly due to the action of cytokines produced during the infection.
+As compared to healthy individuals, we further showed that mitogen-activated T cells from patients with severe COVID-19 infection secrete more VEGF, an angiogenesis stimulator present in hypoxia conditions, being responsible for the suppression of immunity by inhibiting the maturation of dendritic cells, induction of regulatory T lymphocytes and myeloid-derived suppressor cells (Figure 5A).
+Our results indicate that such an enhanced VEGF production is present in heterologous antigenic responses of antigens not associated with infection, given that T cell responses in peripheral blood mononuclear cells obtained from symptomatic patients in the acute phase of COVID-19 secrete high levels of this cytokine upon stimulation with soluble antigen purified protein derivative (PPD) tuberculin (Figure 5B).
+Interestingly, we also found that VEGF was present at significantly increased levels in sera from patients with severe respiratory syndrome coronavirus 2 (SARS-CoV-2) infection as compared to healthy controls (Figure 5C).